stackbit-projects/dyhc-blog-80e30/content/pages/posts/social_money.md

 I've 85k on YouTube but it's not a pictures channel.

-**Q: How will you be working on expanding your reach here?
+**How will you be working on expanding your reach here?
 What plans do you have for your content and profile?**

 A: I post high quality content with good captions, following/liking people who could be interested in my work.
 Culture is value.